kapawlak/128A_Remote/lab6-light/lab6.md

 :::

 ::: Question
-If the surface of the aluminum foil is very uneven (i.e., waves will reflect off random directions), will this affect the experiment?
+If the surface of the aluminum foil is very uneven (i.e., waves will reflect in random directions), will this affect the experiment?
 Why or why not?
 :::

-By only moving the reflector to change distance d, we can measure the strength of the signal received by the dongle as a function of d.
-Recall that constructive interference happens when path difference is an integer multiple of the wavelength.
-This implies that we should see adjacent minima when R changes by one wavelength (λ), corresponding to d changes by λ/2.
+By moving only the reflector to change distance d, we can measure the strength of the signal received by the dongle as a function of d.
+Recall that constructive interference happens when the path difference is an integer multiple of the wavelength.
+This implies that we should see adjacent minima when R changes by one wavelength (λ), corresponding to d changing by λ/2.

 ::: Figure:Figure
 ![setup](imgs/2.png)
 :::

 ::: Question
-Examine the set up closely.
+Examine the setup closely.
 You will find that the path difference is not exactly 2d.
 Explain why we can make this approximation in the calculation.
 :::
 ## 2. Experimental setup

-Note that we need 1.77.1579(or later) of the iOLab application in order to plot the signal strength (called RSSI in sensor list).
+Note that we need version 1.77.1579 (or later) of the iOLab application in order to plot the signal strength (called RSSI in sensor list).
 Make sure you get the version with RSSI.

 ::: Exercise
 As shown in the figure below, the antenna icon on the iOLab device indicates the general location of the antenna on the internal circuit board.
 The actual location is a bit further forward.
 Try to put the antenna at the same level as the dongle.